 1. Introduction to Archaeology (Anthropology 203) is required of all majors

 2. In addition, at least 4 full academic courses from the following departments: Anthropology, Art, Classics, Religion.
 There should be at least 2 courses in 2 of these departments.
 These courses may include: Anthropology (relevant courses), Art (ancient art courses in the 200 - 400 ranges); Classics (103, 104, and courses with a material culture emphasis); and Religion (courses with a material culture emphasis).
-Among these, students must take at least one seminar, typically defined as advanced study at or above the 300-level in a course with a low enrollment limit.
+Among these, students must take at least one seminar.

-Please consult individual departmental listings for full course descriptions and availability in a given semester and year.
+Please consult indvidual departmental listings for full course descriptions and availability in a given semester and year.
 Not all of these courses are offered every year.
-Students who wish to apply courses to the major from departments not on this list may petition the Curricular Committee on Archaeology for approval to substitute.
-Students must earn minimum grades of C- or P for all courses that apply toward the major.
+Students who wish to apply courses from departments not on this list to the major may petition the Curricular Committee on Archaeology for approval to substitute.

-4. One full academic course or equivalent of field or laboratory experience.
-This experience can be gained through internships or participation in an archaeological field school.
+4. One full academic course or equivalent of field or laboratory experience (Archaeological Studies 200 or equivalent).
+This experience can be gained through internships or participation in an archeological field school.

 Research projects may potentially encompass, but are not limited to, the following areas: